luiswirth/bsc-thesis/src/matter.typ

 = Topology & Geometry of Simplicial Riemannian Manifolds

-In this chapter we will develop various data structures to represent our finite element mesh.
+In this chapter we will develop various data structures and algorithms to represent and work with our Finite Element mesh.
 It will store the topological and geometrical properties of our arbitrary dimensional discrete PDE domain.
 A simplicial complex will be used to represent the topology (incidence and adjacency) of the mesh and double as the container for all the mesh entities, which are all simplicies.
-It will also provide a global numbering, unique identification and iteration of all these entities.
+It will also provide unique identification through a global numbering, and iteration of all these entities.
 For the geometry, all edge lengths of the mesh will be stored to compute the piecewise-flat (over the cells) Riemannian metric, known as the Regge metric.
 We also support the optional storage of global vertex coordinates, if an